3ni0lA/3ni0LA/README.md

 - 😊 Pronouns: She/Her
 - 🎓 AltSchool Africa alumna, continuously learning and growing
 - 🌱 Currently mastering advanced Kubernetes, AWS Solutions Architecture & GitOps
-- 💼 Dream Job: DevOps Engineer roles (Junior/Mid-level)
+- 💼 Dream Job: Senior Cloud Engineer but right now i desire a mid level role as a Cloud Engineer
 - 🎌 When I'm not building infrastructure: watching anime, K-dramas, reading the word of God or vibing to music

 ---